Diabetes is a disease which, unfortunately, can have repercussions throughout our bodies. This includes the sense of sight, which diabetes…

 The effects of this protein on the body vary greatly from person to person, but in children, the following effects are often observed:

-Not all children will have this kind of allergy or reaction, but it’s a fact that you should consider to at least regulate their consumption.
+Not all children will develop these types of allergies or reactions, but it’s a fact that we must take into account in order to at least regulate its consumption.

 3. Chocolate shakes contain too much sugar